-In the first case translated literature simply fulfills the need of a younger literature to put into use its newly founded (or renovated) tongue for as many literary types as possible in order to make it functionable as a literary language and useful for its emerging public.
-Since a young literature cannot immediately create texts in all types known to its producers, it benefits from the experience of other literatures, and translated literature becomes in such a way one of its most important systems.
-The same holds true for the second instance, that of relatively established literatures whose resources are limited and whose position within a large literary hierarchy is generally peripheral.
-As a consequence of this situation, such literatures often do not develop the same full range of literary activities (organized in a variety of systems), observable in adjacent larger literatures, that may at a certain time be felt as indispensable.
-Parallelly, they may be "lacking" a repertoire which is felt to be badly needed vis-à-vis that adjacent literature.
+In the first case translated literature simply fulfills the need of a younger literature to put into use its newly founded (or renovated) tongue for as many literary types as possible in order to make it serviceable as a literary language and useful for its emerging public.
+Since a young literature cannot immediately create texts in all types known to its producers, it benefits from the experience of other literatures, and translated literature becomes in this way one of its most important systems.
+The same holds true for the second instance, that of relatively established literatures whose resources are limited and whose position within a larger literary hierarchy is generally peripheral.
+As a consequence of this situation, such literatures often do not develop the same full range of literary activities (organized in a variety of systems) observable in adjacent larger literatures (which in consequence may create a feeling that they are indispensable).
+They may also "lack" a repertoire which is felt to be badly needed vis-à-vis, and in terms of the presence of, that adjacent literature.
 This lack may then be filled, wholly or partly, by translated literature.
 For instance, all sorts of peripheral literature may in such cases consist of translated literature.
-But far more important is the consequence that the ability of such "weak" literatures to initiate innovations is often less than that of the larger and central literatures, with the result that a relation of dependency may be established not only in peripheral systems, but in the very centre of these "weak" literatures.
-(To avoid miscomprehension, I would like to point out that these literatures may rise to a central position in a way analogous to the way this is carried out by peripheral systems within a certain polysystem, but this cannot be discussed here.)
+But far more important is the consequence that the ability of such "weak" literatures to initiate innovations is often less than that of the larger and central literatures, with the result that a relation of dependency may be established not only in peripheral systems, but in the very center of these "weak" literatures.
+(To avoid misunderstanding, I would like to point out that these literatures may rise to a central position in a way analogous to the way this is carried out by peripheral systems within a certain polysystem, but this cannot be discussed here.)